occrp/investigativedashboard.org/about.md

 Researcher
 {: .normal .ma0 .gray .f6}

-Olga Gein joined OCCRP in 2018 and is a researcher at ID.
-She helps journalists track companies and individuals all over the world, specializing in Central Asia and the countries of the Commonwealth of Independent States.
+Olga Gein joined OCCRP in 2018 as a reporting fellow on the Central Asian team.

-Olga has contributed to several projects at OCCRP, including the Paradise Papers investigations and other stories in Central Asia.
+As a researcher with ID,  she helps journalists track companies and individuals all over the world, specializing in Central Asia and the countries of the Commonwealth of Independent States.Olga has contributed to several projects at OCCRP, including the Paradise Papers investigations and other stories in Central Asia.

+Prior to joining OCCRP, Olga worked for Kloop, an OCCRP member center in Kyrgyzstan, where she led the team that implemented the organization’s first live online broadcasts.
+She worked on documentaries, covered the military conflict in Eastern Ukraine from the field, and conducted investigations into corruption, one of which received the IWPR Award for best journalistic investigation.
   </div>
 </div>